 Honorable Mention: Canon SL3

-Our darkhorse choice, this is the only DSLR camera on our list and for good reason.
+Another repeat / our dark horse favorite: this is the only DSLR camera on our list and for good reason.
 DSLRs aren’t the newest technology on the market, but they are tried and true.
-The SL3 has all the bells and whistles you may need with a swivel touch screen, great autofocus, and Canon’s robust EF lens line-up, making this camera a solid choice.
+The SL3 has all the bells and whistles you may need with a swivel touch screen, great autofocus, and Canon’s incredible EF lens line-up, making this camera a great choice.

 Where it does fall short is limited face & eye detection for autofocus, and limited speed (only 5 photos per second) - which for some is paramount.